-Based on the observed conditions and review of the other available information as described herein, there were no changes to either the Fly Ash Basin or Bottom Ash Basin which affect the stability or operation of the impounding structures.
+Based on the observed conditions and review of the other available information as described herein, the desiccation cracking may also affect the stability or operation of the impounding structures.
+Other than the development of the desiccation cracking, there were no observed changes to either the Fly Ash Basin or Bottom Ash Basin which affect the stability or operation of the impounding structures.